#How to get your App token

 #Permissions

-skip to Connect app, else please enable the developer mode
+skip to Connect app, else please update your role permissions.

 To do so, you need to: